hmrc/ctc-traders-phase5-tis/source/documentation/index.md

 <a href="figures/reject_arrival.svg" target="_blank">Open the diagram in a new tab.</a>

-1. The Trader at Destination sends the ‘Arrival Notification’ E_ARR_NOT (IE007) to the Office of Destination and NCTS performs validation of this message.
+1. The trader at destination sends the ‘Arrival Notification’ E_ARR_NOT (IE007) to the office of destination and NCTS performs validation of this message.
 If the ‘Arrival Notification’ E_ARR_NOT (IE007) has been found invalid after validation (i.e. in terms of message structure and R/Cs), NCTS rejects it.
-1. The Office of Destination notifies the Trader at Destination by sending the ‘Rejection from Office of Destination’ E_DES_REJ (IE057) message.
+1. The office of destination notifies the trader at destination by sending the ‘Rejection from Office of Destination’ E_DES_REJ (IE057) message.
-1. The Trader at Destination sends another ‘Arrival Notification’ E_ARR_NOT (IE007) to the Office of Destination and NCTS performs validation of this message.
+1. The trader at destination sends another ‘Arrival Notification’ E_ARR_NOT (IE007) to the office of destination and NCTS performs validation of this message.
 This time, the ‘Arrival Notification’ E_ARR_NOT (IE007) has been found valid after validation (i.e. in terms of message structure and R/Cs), NCTS accepts it.